changeworld/azure-docs.ja-jp/articles/notification-hubs/notification-hubs-python-push-notification-tutorial.md

 You can follow the [Get started tutorial](notification-hubs-windows-store-dotnet-get-started-wns-push-notification.md) for your mobile platform of choice, implementing the back-end portion in Python.

+> [!NOTE]
-> [AZURE.NOTE] The scope of the sample is only limited to send notifications and it doesn't do any registration management.
+> The scope of the sample is only limited to send notifications and it doesn't do any registration management.
+>
+>

 ## <a name="client-interface"></a>Client interface
 The main client interface can provide the same methods that are available in the [.NET Notification Hubs SDK](http://msdn.microsoft.com/library/jj933431.aspx).
 This will allow you to directly translate all the tutorials and samples currently available on this site, and contributed by the community on the internet.